 GRANDPA AND ME AND THE PARK IN THE CITY

 This book is for children, parents, and grandparents.
-It also lends itself to inter-generational, ethnic, and urban study theme units for elementary school teachers interested in creative classroom learning.
+It also lends itself to inter-generational, ethnic, and urban study theme units for elementary school teachers interested in Growth Mindset teaching and in creative classroom learning.
 Urban children especially will identify with the city park.

 “Grandpa and Me and the Park in the City” leaves us with a warm feeling.
 The connection between a growing boy and his devoted grandparent can be precious and lasting, and it is heartening to watch Braden mature and learn practical skills and values from his wise and loving grandfather.